 Jennifer KuiperRegistered Nurse

-Good evening, my name is Jennifer Kuiper.
-My college career began at El Paso Community College back in the 90s.
-I was playing softball and had an athlete’s path ahead of me.
-Well, a boy happened, then a pregnancy happened, and then school stopped happening.
-I joined the Army, began working as a CNA, then phlebotomist, lab tech, and medical assistant, but 12 years and a total of 4 children later, it appeared that college for nursing just wasn’t going to happen.
+Jennifer Kuiper’s college career began at El Paso Community College in the 90s.
+She was playing softball at the time and had an athlete’s path ahead of her.
+Quickly her life changed when she became pregnant and had to leave softball and school behind.
+She joined the Army, began working but 12 years and a total of 4 children later, it appeared that college just wasn’t going to happen.

-I met my husband at Fort Bliss.
-We spent time in Hawaii and New York, both where I tried to get into a program, but could never establish myself or finish prerequisites before we moved somewhere else.
-In August 2014, we moved back home.
-I hit the ground running, did my prerequisites and got into the program at EPCC!
-I was going to be the best student to become the best nurse, but still didn’t know how we would afford such a thing.
+Jennifer met her husband at Fort Bliss.
+They spent time in Hawaii and New York, both where she tried to get into a program, but could never establish herself or finish prerequisites before they had to move.
+In August 2014, she moved back home, completed her prerequisites and got into the program at EPCC!

-I first heard of Project ARRIBA at student orientation.
-I found out ARRIBA is not financial aid, but also provides other support I had been longing for in order to continue my education.
-I was shocked to find out that I DID qualify!
+She heard of Project ARRIBA at student orientation.
+She found out it was not financial aid, but did provide other support she had been longing for in order to continue her education.
+Jennifer qualified!